Tirilye: History

 The area has been host to various civilizations since antiquity.
-Tirilye is the original village.
-Although the name of the village has been officially changed to Zeytinbağı (Olive Orchard), that name is rarely, if ever, used in daily life, and the name Trilye is used instead.

 There are several legends about the origins of the name.
 One is that the area was famous for red mullet and red gurnard and that those fish were the main course of the Byzantine emperors' tables.
-"Trigleia" (Triglia lucerna) is a word in Greek for such fish.
+"Trigleia" (Trigla lucerna) is a word in Greek for such fish.

 Another legend comes from the Genoese.
 Three inhabitants of the village were distressed by the looting of pirates.
 Therefore, they combined their power and decided to live together.
 The name Tirilye is said to be derived from those three villagers.

 When demand for the products of Southern Marmara from the ancient world increased, ports have been constructed in Kios (Gemlik), Kurşunlu, Apamea Myrlea(Mudanya), Siği (Kumyaka), and Trigleia and the region boomed.
 Christians use to live in Trigleia and Asia Minor many centuries before the Ottomans conquered the Byzantine Empire and established themselves in the area.
 Churches and monasteries were constructed in Trigleia and its surroundings on the patronage of Byzantine Emperors.

 Osman Gazi's Turkmens in Bursa and surroundings have started settling in this location from the beginning of the year 1303, although the majority of the population was (Greek Orthodox) Christians.
-Kaymak Oba, Mirza Oba and Çepni villages located at the back of Trilye are believed to have been established during this era.
-After Mudanya was conquered in 1321 Trilye's ports and other ports in the region started being used.
+Kaymak Oba, Mirza Oba and Çepni villages located at the back of Tirilye are believed to have been established during this era.
+After Mudanya was conquered in 1321 Tirilye's ports and other ports in the region started being used.
 The land at the western parts of Bursa namely the area between current Minor Industry Area (Küçük Sanayi Bölgesi) and Uluabat Lake were very fertile.
 Grapes, cocoons and cereal crops were grown in this region.
 In addition the Tahtalı, Demirci and Doğancı regions had high quality wood used in the production of ships.
-There are signs proving a Genoese cargo boat has visited Trilye port in the 1330s.
+There are signs proving a Genoese cargo boat has visited Tirilye port in the 1330s.